Hierarchical Concept Embedding & Pursuit for Interpretable Image Classification: Hierarchical Concept Pursuit

-In the context of interpretable image classification, $\ba^{(i)}$ represents the embedding of synsets within the WordNet \citep{miller_wordnet_1995} hierarchy.\footnote{We use WordNet as a concrete example, but this analysis generalizes to other hierarchies.} while the difference $\ba^{(i)} - \ba^{(\parent(i))}$ is the embedding of concepts that distinguish the synset from its parent.
-As an example, if $\ba^{(i)}$ is the embedding of the synset \text{bear} and $\ba^{(j)} - \ba^{(i)}$ is the embedding of the concept \texttt{the color white}, then $\ba^{(j)}$ is the embedding of the synset \texttt{polar bear}.
-This construction of the dictionary in Eq. \ref{eq:full_dictionary} avoids the trivial solution to the sparse formulation of concept recovery (i.e., the sparsest explanation for an image of a \texttt{cat} is just that it is a \texttt{cat}) Note that the difference embeddings have a grounded and interpretable meaning on their own, as they represent the direction that differentiates a child synset from its parent.
+In the context of interpretable image classification, $\ba^{(i)}$ represents the embedding of a synset within a concept hierarchy, such as WordNet \citep{miller_wordnet_1995}, while the difference $\ba^{(i)} - \ba^{(\parent(i))}$ represents the concept that distinguishes the synset from its parent.
+For example, let node $i$ denote the synset \texttt{bear} and let node $j \in \child(i)$ denote the synset \texttt{polar bear}.
+Then the difference $\ba^{(j)} - \ba^{(i)}$ can be interpreted as the refinement that distinguishes \texttt{polar bear} from \texttt{bear}, such as \texttt{white fur}.
+This construction of the dictionary in \eqref{eq:full_dictionary} avoids trivial solutions in the sparse formulation of concept recovery; for example, the sparsest explanation for an image of a \texttt{cat} would otherwise be simply the concept \texttt{cat}.
+Note that the difference embeddings have a grounded and interpretable meaning on their own, as they represent directions that differentiate child synsets from their parents.
+An illustration of this hierarchical sparse decomposition is shown in \Cref{fig:hierarchical_explanation}.